-where $A= \xi_m$, $\ave{M^2_0}$, or $\ave{D^2_x}$, and $\kappa=1$ for $\xi_m$, $-(z+\eta_s^*)$ for $\ave{M^2_0}$, and $-(z+\eta_d^*)$ for $\ave{D^2_x}$.
-Factors $a$ and $\omega$ are tuning parameters of the subleading term. $F[]$ is a polynomial function, and here we use a third order expansion and find second order fit already works very well since the third-order coefficient is very small.
-Generally, for AFM-VBS transition, the subleading term is necessary for good data collapse, though this is not always the case, like $J_{1y}$=0.4.
-For AFM-QSL and QSL-VBS transitions, subleading terms seem unnecessary, and we set $a=0$.
-The transition point $J_c$ is always fixed without otherwise specified.
-In the following, we focus on how to evaluate the critical exponents for AFM-QSL and QSL-VBS transitions, and similar analyses can be applied to AFM-VBS transitions.
+where $A= \xi_m$, $\ave{M^2_0}$, or $\ave{D^2_x}$, and $\kappa=1$ for $ A= \xi_m$, $-(z+\eta_s^*)$ for $ A= \ave{M^2_0}$, and $-(z+\eta_d^*)$ for $ A= \ave{D^2_x}$.
+Factors $a$ and $\omega$ are tuning parameters of the subleading term. $F[]$ is a polynomial function, and we here use a third-order expansion and find that the second-order fit already works well because the third-order coefficient is small.
+Generally, for the AFM--VBS transition, the subleading term is necessary for good data collapse, although this is not always the case, such as when $J_{1y}$=0.4.
+For AFM--QSL and QSL--VBS transitions, subleading terms seem unnecessary, and we set $a=0$.
+The transition point $J_c$ is always fixed unless otherwise specified.
+In the following, we focus on how to evaluate the critical exponents for AFM--QSL and QSL--VBS transitions, and similar analyses can be conducted for AFM--VBS transitions.